-The Natural Heritage Records Review Report (Hatch Ltd., 2010a) and Natural Heritage Site Investigation Report (Hatch Ltd., 2010b) confirmed that the Project will be constructed within 120 m of several natural features.
-Of these natural features, several were identified as a significant natural heritage feature during the evaluation of significance (Hatch Ltd., 2010c).
+The Natural Heritage Records Review (Hatch Ltd., 2010a) and Natural Heritage Site Investigation Report (Hatch Ltd., 2010b) confirmed that the Project will be constructed within 120 m of several natural features.
+Of these natural features, two were identified as significant natural heritage features during the evaluation of significance (Hatch Ltd., 2010c).

-The natural heritage features that are classified as significant are
+The natural heritage features that were classified as significant are